The Finest Hours (2016 film): Plot

+Two months later, Bernie and Miriam married, remaining together for fifty-eight years until Bernie died in 2009 at age 81.
+What Webber, Livesey, Fitzgerald and Maske accomplished is still considered the greatest small boat rescue in Coast Guard history.
+All four Coast Guardsmen were awarded the Gold Lifesaving Medal for their heroic actions.
+Photographs from the event reveal the enormity of the rescue.

 Production

 Development

-Walt Disney Pictures acquired the screen rights to Michael Tougias' 2009 book, The Finest Hours: The True Story of a Heroic Sea Rescue in August 2011.
+Walt Disney Pictures acquired the screen rights to Casey Sherman and Michael Tougias' 2009 book, The Finest Hours: The True Story of a Heroic Sea Rescue in August 2011.
 Paul Tamasy and Eric Johnson wrote the script based on the book and interviews they conducted with survivors.
 In May 2013, Robert Schwentke was hired to direct the film.
 However, Schwentke left the project to direct The Divergent Series: Insurgent, and was replaced with Craig Gillespie in April 2014.
-Casting was done from April through October 2014.
+Casting was conducted from April through October 2014.